drakest123/Noah-owp-modular-CMake/README.md

 Noah-OWP-Modular has been tested on Unix-based systems such as MacOS and Linux.
 Its only dependency is NetCDF Fortran.

 This CMake project builds the codebase outside of the source directory tree.
+The original codebase was PR #100 of noah-owp-modular.
 Setup: copy these files to the matching noah-owp-modular directory structure.

 ## Usage